 Commonly referred to as “Dawn” or “Charles Lamont,” Viburnum x bodnantense is a hardy shrub, known for its strongly scented, pink flowers.
 Much like witch-hazel, Viburnum x bodnantense is an early harbinger of spring, blooming on bare branches, from fall through Easter (depending on where you are).
 Afterwards, this viburnum produces full, vibrant green leaves, which turn a dusty pink-gold in the fall.

 Above: Being a winter blooming plant, Viburnum x bodnantense is tolerant of frost and snow.
-A selection of more than two dozen Viburnums is available for prices ranging from $21.98 to $54.98 per plant from Nature Hills.
-Photo by Prilfish via Flickr.
+A selection of more than two dozen Viburnums is available for prices ranging from $25.46 to $79.94 per plant from Nature Hills.
+Photograph by Prilfish via Flickr.

-Above: According to the Royal Horticultural Society: Viburnum x bodnantense ‘Dawn’ ($16.50 from Raintree Nursery) has dark pink flowers that age to white, strongly flushed pink.
+Above: According to the Royal Horticultural Society: Viburnum x bodnantense ‘Dawn’ has dark pink flowers that age to white, strongly flushed pink.
 V. x bodnantense ‘Charles Lamont’ is similar, but the flowers are a purer, brighter pink.”
-Photograph by Kristine Paulus via Flickr.

 Above: Birds like viburnum too.
 Photo by Wendy Cutler via Flickr.